 Get ready to start your next chapter with Onsego’s GED preparatory program.

 The GED test is scored on a scale from 100 to 200.
 Below passing is from 100 to 144, the high school equivalent score is 145 to 164, the college-ready score is 165 to 174, and the college-ready plus up to 10 college credit score is 175 to 200.

 The GED test comes with four modular subtests in the academic areas of Science, Social Studies, Mathematical Reasoning, and Reasoning through Language Arts.
-The HiSET alternative includes five subject tests as the Language part includes a separate writing and reading test.
+To see if you qualify, go to our page about GED testing requirements in Colorado.

 How To Prepare For The GED Test